THEA - Theatre

 THEA 401 Broadway Stage Management credit: 1 Hour.

 Designed to provide a foundational understanding of stage management techniques as they apply directly to Broadway and Commercial Theatre, students will explore nuances of broadway theatre, including stage management responsibilities, artistic and production partners and practices of Actors’ Equity Association Production contract and other contracts routinely used on Broadway.
 Emphasis is on practical application of discussion topics.
 Course will culminate in a domestic field trip to New York City to experience first-hand the course elements discussed in class.
 Additional fees may apply.
 See Class Schedule.
 1 undergraduate hour.
 1 graduate hour.
 The educational trip to New York is an important, and required, part of this course.
 Students in this course are required to sign a confirmation of participation which details the mandatory course fee as well as the cancellation/withdrawal fee should the student drop this course.
-Prerequisite: THEA 451 and THEA 408, or permission of instructor.
+Prerequisite: THEA 451, or permission of instructor.

 THEA 404 Professional Career Development credit: 1 Hour.